 When she's not writing her own stories, she's reading for Speculative 66, where she is Editor-In-Chief. (http://speculative66.weebly.com/)

 Look for L.L.
-Madrid's forthcoming stories in Borrowed Solace, Factor Four Magazine, and The Wax Paper.
+Madrid's forthcoming story Aural Love, in Factor Four Magazine.

 Links to additional stories can be found at her website.